brockenbrough/ssu-social-next/ssu-app/README.md

-## Next.js App Router Course - Starter
+## Next.js SSU Professor Brockenbrough's starter Next app.

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is a starter template based on Next.js App Router Course.
+It contains the starting code for an application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information or the what this is based on, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.